calblueprint/traphic/README.md

 ```
 It can be created by hand, but you need to get the conduit api token for your bot (or other) user
 to create it.
 Usually this is done by `arc install-certificate` and following the instructions.

-## caveats

-I have this working, but YMMV.
-The scripts in this configuration have not been tested, since
-I did some refactoring to make this repo public.
-Hopefully I'll update with fixes.
-I can
-answer some questions, but mostly this was built by reading a lot of Phrabricator PHP
-code and figuring it out.
-I'm not generally a PHP developer, but I play one on TV.